Court Orders, Subpoenas, Law Enforcement Requests, and Other Legal Processes

 Law Enforcement Requests

-If you are seeking records from SSA in connection with an ongoing law enforcement investigation, you should submit a request that:
+If you are seeking records from SSA in connection with an ongoing law enforcement investigation about a living individual, you should submit a request that meets the following criteria:

-1. is written on the requesting law enforcement agency’s letterhead and be signed by a supervisory official;
+1. is written on the requesting law enforcement agency’s letterhead and signed by a supervisory official;

 2. provides enough information to show that the information is needed for a situation that involves either